 The Sumatran Tiger will generally hunt at dusk and may travel up to 20 kilometres in one night in search of food.
 Its diet mainly consists of deer, wild pig and fowl.
 The Sumatran Tiger is a good swimmer and will try to run hoofed prey into water where the prey will be slower and more easily caught.

-Taronga is very fortunate to have five resident Sumatran Tigers, which play a very important role in the international conservation efforts to protect this Critically Endangered species.
-The three playful youngsters will celebrate their first birthday in August 2012.
+Taronga is very fortunate to be caring for Sumatran Tigers, as part of international conservation efforts to protect this Critically Endangered species.